gini/gini-vision-lib-xamarin/README.md

 You can change the onboarding pages in two ways:
 1. By creating your own instances of `OnboardingPage` and pass them in a list to `GiniVision.NewInstance().SetCustomOnboardingPages(onboardingPages)`.
 2. By using the `DefaultPagesPhone.AsArrayList()` to get the list of default onboarding pages and then altering the order of the pages or remove/add pages.
 If you also support tablets, then you can use `DefaultPagesTablet.AsArrayList()`.
+Pass the modified list to `GiniVision.NewInstance().SetCustomOnboardingPages(onboardingPages)`.

 ### Troubleshooting